-« If you are a poet, you will see clearly that there is a cloud floating in this sheet of paper. » Thich Nhat Hanh, 1926.
+« If you are a poet, you will see clearly that there is a cloud floating in this sheet of paper. » Zen Master Thich Nhat Hanh (1926 – 2022).

-We believe each organization, business, individual, and team has a unique constellation of strengths, sometimes undiscovered, overused, or underused.
-Each has significant transformational and flourishing potential which may need to be discovered, appreciated, balanced, cultivated, and actualized.
+We believe each organization, team, and individual has unique strengths and resources, sometimes undiscovered or misused.
+Each has significant transformational and flourishing potential, which may need to be fully appreciated and cultivated.
 Each has the insight-based self-leadership needed to enjoy changing and thriving with self-congruent and self-endorsed actions.